Access control rules

 Access control rule actions

-Every access control rule has an action that determines how the system handles and logs matching traffic.
-You can monitor, trust, block, or allow (with or without further inspection).
+An access control rule action is a configuration setting that determines how the system handles and logs matching traffic, with options to monitor, trust, block, or allow traffic with or without further inspection.

 The access control policy's default action handles traffic that does not meet the conditions of any access control rule with an action other than Monitor.

-If a connection matches a Monitor rule, the next non-Monitor rule that the connection matches should determine traffic handling and any further inspection.
-If there are no additional matching rules, the system should use the default action.
+When a connection matches a monitor rule, the next non-monitor rule that the connection matches determines traffic handling and any further inspection.
+If there are no additional matching rules, the Firewall Threat Defense device uses the default action.

-There is an exception, however.
-If a Monitor rule contains layer 7 conditions—such as an application condition—the system allows early packets to pass and the connection to be established (or the SSL handshake to complete).
-This occurs even if the connection should be blocked by a subsequent rule; this is because these early packets are not evaluated against subsequent rules.
-So that these packets do not reach their destination completely uninspected, you can specify an intrusion policy for this purpose in the access control policy’s Advanced settings; see Inspection of Packets That Pass Before Traffic Is Identified.
+There is an exception: If a monitor rule contains layer 7 conditions, such as an application condition, the system allows early packets to pass and the connection to be established (or the SSL handshake to complete), even if a subsequent rule would block the connection.
+Early packets are not evaluated against subsequent rules, so to prevent uninspected traffic, you can specify an intrusion policy for these packets in the access control policy's advanced settings.
+For more information, refer to Inspection of packets that pass before traffic is identified.
 After the system completes its layer 7 identification, it applies the appropriate action to the remaining session traffic.

-The Trust action allows traffic to pass without deep inspection or network discovery.
-Trusted traffic is still subject to identity requirements and rate limiting.
+The Trust action is the access control rule action that allows traffic to pass without deep inspection or network discovery, still subjects trusted traffic to identity requirements and rate limiting, and bypasses additional inspection services while maintaining basic security controls.

 Note |